12 Planning & RL for Transformers (Advanced Topic)

 Modularity: High-level CoT ensures each module is built in isolation, mimicking a multi-agent environment within a single interface.

-“The conversation with the CLI essentially orchestrates a system of sub-agents directed by a serialised chain of thought reasoning chain.”
+“The conversation with the CLI essentially orchestrates a system of sub-agents directed by a serialised chain of thought.”

 Agent decomposition challenge: Multi-Agent Systems

-The decomposition of agents into multiple sub-agents, together with their respective roles, coordination mechanisms, and communication protocols remains an important challenge in the agentic approach.
+The decomposition of agents into multiple sub-agents, together with their respective roles, coordination mechanisms, and communication protocols remain an important challenge in the agentic approach.

 - There are many solutions to agentic problems in the existing literature.